gbmhunter/MToolkit/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v6.1.0.1  2014-09-04 Added MUnitTestCpp info to README. v6.1.0.0  2014-09-04 Updated all submodules to latest versions. v6.0.0.0  2014-09-04 Added the MUnitTestCpp module to the toolkit.
+v6.2.0.0  2014-09-10 Renamed all submodules to match their acutal repo names.
+Updated README accordingly. v6.1.0.1  2014-09-04 Added MUnitTestCpp info to README. v6.1.0.0  2014-09-04 Updated all submodules to latest versions. v6.0.0.0  2014-09-04 Added the MUnitTestCpp module to the toolkit.